How will your board rise to the challenge of unexpected challenges?

 Boards are often focused on the known risks and therefore need to allocate the time required to identify the ‘unknown unknowns’.
 They should be alert to blockers that impede the ability of board members to call out the issue, and establishing a board culture that encourages open communication is critical.

-When addressing extraordinary disruptions the chairman and/or CEO overwhelmingly take on even more critical leadership roles.
-Leadership styles are utilised by business leaders to address each type of disruption.
+When addressing extraordinary disruptions the Chairman and/or CEO overwhelmingly take on even more critical leadership roles.
+Leadership styles utilised by business leaders to address each type of disruption.

 4. The four leadership qualities that must be in place

-Leaders need particularly high levels of emotional resilience, exceptional communication skills, high levels of IQ, EQ (emotional quotient) and XQ (execution quotient), and integrity.
+Leaders need particularly high levels of emotional resilience, exceptional communication skills, and high levels of IQ, EQ (Emotional Quotient), XQ (Execution Quotient) and integrity.